Fujitsu developing 'real quantum computer'

 It is a direct competitor to D-Wave's Quantum Processing Unit (QPU), which also solves optimisation problems.
 Fujitsu claims its Digital Annealer, with 64 bit graduations, is far more accurate than D-Wave's offering.

-Neither the Digital Annealer or D-Wave's QPU is considered a true quantum computer – or universal gate quantum computer – which will be able to tackle a much broader set of problems.
+Neither the Digital Annealer or D-Wave's QPU is a universal gate quantum computer, which will be able to tackle a much broader set of problems.

-The challenge of producing a true quantum computer – which will be able to solve around 50 quantum algorithms rather than just optimisation problems – is being pursued by the likes of IBM, Intel, Google and Microsoft.
+The challenge of producing such a computer – which will be able to solve around 50 quantum algorithms rather than just optimisation problems – is being pursued by the likes of IBM, Intel, Google and Microsoft.

 It is unclear how advanced Fujitsu is in its efforts, nor the approach it is taking, of which there are a number.